devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/16-vi-editor.md

 There are so many editors which are part of different Linux Operating Systems.
 Editors like `vi`, `vim`, `nano`, `gedit`, `emacs` and more are mostly known editors.
 Among these 90% of the operating systems comes with `vi` editor as default editor.

 `vi` is very powerful editor and it comes with much enhanced options in `vim`.
-Hence we choose to go with `vim` in our sessions.
+Hence, we choose to go with `vim` in our sessions.

 ## `VIM` Editor.